hertzmann/hertzmann.github.io/_posts/2024-10-07-picture-perception.md

 (People often use "distortion" to describe camera optics that do not match linear perspective.
 I do not use "distortion" to refer to optical distortion; I am talking about when things "look wrong.")

-[In a previous blog post](/2024/09/09/dvc-multiperspective.html), I argued for the general principle that **_objects look distorted if they don't look like they came from the center of a linear perspective projection._** And, if an object looks distorted, that's a sign that it hasn't been projected according to the assumptions of human vision.
+If an object looks distorted, that's a sign that it hasn't been projected according to the assumptions of human vision.
+So when do things look distorted?
+[In a previous blog post](/2024/09/09/dvc-multiperspective.html), I argued for the general principle that **_objects look distorted if they don't look like they came from the center of a linear perspective projection._**

 Together, these observations lead to a theory that I call **Fixation-Centered Perspective:**